 The study has some limitations that may be addressed by future studies.
 The first limitation is the restricted generalizability of the findings.
 Although they may be applicable to Fisherman Cooperative in Palangka Raya, Indonesia, readers should be exercise prudence when extending these findings to Fisherman Cooperative in other province entire Indonesia or even other country in emerging and developed countries.
 Research is encouraged to test the hypotheses in other contexts with large sample.
-Second, there may be other mediating factors in relationship blue economy and fishery production, therefore, future studies mediating may consider other government policy) to enrich understanding of why or how blue economy and sustainable fisheries development influences fishery production.
+Second, there may be other mediating factors in relationship blue economy and fishery production, therefore, future studies consider other mediating may (e.g., government policy) to enrich understanding of why or how blue economy and sustainable development fisheries influences fisherv production.